-The portfolio seeks to generate long-term capital appreciation by investing in Australian listed equities.
-The portfolio aims to do so with lower volatility and greater downside protection relative to the S&P/ASX 200 Accumulation Index benchmark.
+The portfolio seeks to deliver long term growth in both capital and income by investing in Australian listed equities.
+The portfolio aims to do so with lower volatility and greater downside protection relative to the S&P/ASX 200 Accumulation index benchmark.